zippunov/nodejs-cluster-test/README.md

 Again, there are a plethora of rich migration engines in the NodeJs universe.
 In the real-world scenario, I will use one of them.
 I have decided to go with the simplest working solution in order to avoid unnecessary project complications.

-## This is still WIP.

-What is missing:

-- load test
-- component test

-Those be added later today.

 ## How to run

 - Ensure that nodeJs version is >= 16